hacknlove/safeapi-client/README.md

 ### safeApi.publicKey.uuid
 The UUID that uses the server to identify the public key

-### newKey(algorithm)
+### createKey([data, [algorithm]])
-Set the algorithm that will be used to sign the requests, and creates a new pair of keys.
+Creates a new pair of keys and upload the public one to the server that should include `safeapi-server`.

-Returns a promise that will be resolved with the public PEM
+You can put in `data` any data you need, but you must let `data.pem` free, because it is used to upload the public key.

-After the promise is resolved, the public PEM can be find at `safeApi.publicKey.pem`
+Returns a promise that will be resolved to `[uuid, error]`

 `algorithm` can be one of: